SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 We execute the deployment in two steps:

 1. Create the deployment and the service in Kyma via the file [deployment.yaml](k8s\deployment.yaml) in the directory `k8s`.
-Navigate in the directory and adjust the placeholder `<Your Docker ID>` and apply the file via:
+Navigate in the directory, adjust the placeholder `<Your Docker ID>` and apply the file via:

   ```shell
   kubectl apply -f deployment.yaml -n dapr-sample